electron/electron/docs/tutorial/application-packaging.md

 ## Generating `asar` archive

-An [asar][asar] archive is a simple tar-like format that concatenates files into a single file, atom-shell can read arbitrary file in it without unpacking the whole file.
+An [asar][asar] archive is a simple tar-like format that concatenates files into a single file, atom-shell can read arbitrary files from it without unpacking the whole file.

 Following is the steps to package your app into an `asar` archive: